MeVitae/redis-work-queue/dotnet/RedisWorkQueue/README.md

 Note that in this example, we pass `true` for the `block` parameter of the `Lease` method, which means the method will block and wait for an item to be available if the main queue is empty.
-We also pass a `timeout` value of `10000` milliseconds, which means that if there are no items available after 10 seconds, the method will return `null`.
+We also pass a `timeout` value of `10` seconds, which means that if there are no items available after 10 seconds, the method will return `null`.